Keep reading to discover How to Live (Well) in London on Budget.

 Pay as you Go Oyster Card: An Oyster Card is an electronic card that allows effortless travel around London.
 You ‘tap’ this card at the start on the yellow card readers at the gates at the beginning and end of your journey.
 You ‘top-up’ this card with credit.
-A Oyster Card costs £5 in the first instance and then you have it for life.
+An Oyster Card costs £5 in the first instance and then you have it for life.
 A single journey costs just £2.90 instead of £4.90.

 Contactless Card: Did you know you can use your debit card just like an Oyster Card?
 You just tap it on the yellow reader and the money is debited off your card and will appear on your statement.
 If you use your contactless card instead of your debit card you forgo the £5 fee for buying an Oyster Card.
 Note: Most cards are contactless now but double-check yours has the contactless sign on it before you use it.
 If you are from overseas this may not be available to you yet.

 I have a really detailed post all about how best to travel around London here.

 If you’re a student, a family, an OAP or a 25-30-year-old you can buy a railcard that you can attach to your Oyster card/Travelcard that will give you approx. a 1/3 off your fare.
 My top tip for 30-year-olds is to buy one just before your 31st birthday and you’ve got an extra years’ worth of discounted travel!
 Find out more about railcards here.

 9. Flatsharing or Guardian Housing